-The Sustainable Communities Program at BC Hydro hosts two networks designed to support local government staff members with BC Energy Step Code implementation.
-One addresses issues specific to smaller communities, and one assists larger communities.
-Join a network to learn what other local governments are doing, get advice, ask questions, share ideas, sign up for newsletters and more.
-Contact: email@example.com.
+The Sustainable Communities Program at BC Hydro hosts a province-wide network designed to support local government staff members with BC Energy Step Code implementation.
+Join the network to learn what other local governments are doing, get advice, ask questions, share ideas, sign up for newsletters and more.
+Learn more by contacting email@example.com.

 For the next few years, the Energy Step Code Council will be closely following local government interest in the BC Energy Step Code.
 Our goal is to better direct and inform industry capacity-building efforts, and identify potential training shortfalls or capacity crunches.

 Local governments are asked to signal their intentions to the Energy Step Code Council – through the Province’s Building and Safety Standards Branch – at two key points in the implementation process: